header_slot_prep

 Set your budget

-It’s easy to get caught up in the excitement of a casino, so lock down your budget before you leave the house.
-We gamble with $2K-$3K per trip because we make slot videos. $2K = 20 slot sessions for us.
+It’s easy to get caught up in the excitement of a casino, so lock down your budget before your trip.
+We gamble with $2K budget for a 3-day trip.

 Visit an ATM